datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 Income is distributed across low, mid, and high segments.
 Higher-income customers spend more on average, as expected.

-The issue is not spending—it is discounting.
+The issue is not spending it is discounting.
 High-income customers frequently use promotions despite having low price sensitivity.
 This results in unnecessary margin loss.

 ![Income Band](https://github.com/datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/blob/fdf3ed7c02dc26baff090f97d5fb5d2c119b545e/Visualizations/Income_Band.png)